Consent

 The data we collect is analysed and combined to produce our index:

-• Business performance measures trading conditions and company sentiment
+• Business performance measures trading conditions

 • Business capabilities assesses activity in the five areas that drive productivity improvements